 A subtask is a task within a task.
-Subtasks are part of the Dart hierarchy and pieces of larger tasks broken down into more manageable parts.
+Subtasks are part of the Dart hierarchy and are pieces of larger tasks broken down into more manageable parts.

 When a task window is open, you can add a new subtask, update an existing subtask status, or open a subtask in order to add more information.